Haitham-Mahmoud/QA_Automation_Selenium_Java/README.md

 # QA Selenium Tips
 This repository serves as an excellent resource for resolving any issues encountered with Selenium Java.

-How to access the css selector using the nth elements?
+- How to access the css selector using the nth elements?

-How to handle StaleElementReferenceException?
+- How to handle StaleElementReferenceException?

-How to handle alerts in selenium webdriver?
+- How to handle alerts in selenium webdriver?

-how to handle windows-based alerts/popups in selenium robot class "virtual keyboard"?
+- How to handle windows-based alerts/popups in selenium robot class "virtual keyboard"?

 Note: This Maven project includes a POM.XML file.
 Please check the dependencies before running.